 Less Than Significant Impact.
-The 2020-2029 Housing Element update identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
+The 2020-2029 Housing Element identifies adequate sites in areas already designated for residential and mixed-use use to meet the City's RHNA.
+The project will not result in the approval of any physical improvements and does not propose any changes to the General Plan Community Development Element, to a base designation, or to any physical development standards.
+Though it proposes neither specific development projects nor changes in base zoning, the Housing Element Update identifies opportunity sites that are feasible for development.
+The 2020-2029 Housing Element could indirectly result in residential development and improvement, the development would occur in residential and mixed-use areas of the City already designated in the General Plan for housing.
+Therefore, development within these sites and their associated impacts have already been accounted for in association with the adopted General Plan or Specific Plan.
+In addition, any future development projects supported by the 2020-2029 Housing Element would be evaluated at the project proposal stage and subject to the state, regional, and local plans, and the policies therein.
+The 2020-2029 Housing Element identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
 Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
 Without specific details regarding each new housing development, it is not possible to determine potential noise impacts and specific mitigation measures.
-However, City codes have established noise level limits for residential development and noise mitigation measures are required as part of any new residential development.
-This includes the provision of noise attenuation walls for protection from traffic noise and compliance with Building Code requirements for interior noise levels.
-All future development for above moderate income housing may be subject to site-specific environmental studies with regard to noise impacts and compliance with City codes, policies and standards would be required.
+However, city codes have established noise level limits for residential development and noise mitigation measures are required as part of any new residential development.
+This includes the provision of noise attenuation walls for protection from traffic noise and compliance with building code requirements for interior noise levels.
+All future development for housing may be subject to site-specific environmental studies with regard to noise impacts and compliance with city codes and policies would be required.

-New projects that propose housing for very low income, low income and moderate income can be developed by right, however, will be required to comply with General Plan policies and Municipal Code requirements for noise compliance for residential developments.
-Adherence to applicable City regulations would reduce the potential impacts to below a level of significance.
+New projects that propose housing for very low- and low-income households can be developed by-right, however, will be required to comply with General Plan policies and PMC requirements for noise compliance for residential developments.
+Adherence to applicable city regulations would reduce the potential impacts to below a level of significance.
 No mitigation is required.

-See response XIII.a. above
+See response XIII.a. above.

-See response XIII.a. above
+No Impact.
+See response XIII.a. above.

-See response XIII.a. above
+Less Than Significant Impact.
+See response XIII.a. above.

 POPULATION AND HOUSING:

 Less Than Significant Impact.
-The Housing Element contains updated demographic and growth project information to allow the City to plan for its future housing needs as required by State law.
-The City of Poway was assigned a future housing need goal of 1,319 housing units for the 2020-2029 planning period by the State Department of Housing and Community Development (HCD) and SANDAG.
+The 2020-2029 Housing Element contains updated demographic and growth project information to allow the City to plan for its future housing needs as required by state law.
+The City of Poway was assigned a future housing need goal of 1,319 housing units for the 2020-2029 planning period by HCD and SANDAG.
 Poway must plan for units affordable to all income levels, specifically: 468 very low-income units, 268 low-income units, 241 moderate-income units and 342 above moderate-income units.
 Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
 The City is not required to build these housing units, but must show it has sites with adequate zoning and development standards that could accommodate the housing units during the 2020-2029 planning period.
-The updated Housing Element contains an inventory of sites that could accommodate the allocated need as required by State law.
+The updated Housing Element contains an inventory of sites that could accommodate the allocated need as required by state law.